Video Streaming

 When adaptive bitrate streaming changes to low bitrate, you will see the following "Low bitrate stream" indicator at the bottom left of the video.

-NOTE: With Safari and iOS, adaptive bitrate streaming can also occur when Dashboard detects a potential bandwidth constraint.
+Adaptive bitrate streaming can also occur with Safari and iOS when the Dashboard detects a potential bandwidth constraint.

-NOTE: Recorded video image quality is not impacted by adaptive bitrate streaming and historical footage will stream at the quality and bitrate it was recorded at.
+The quality of recorded video is not affected by adaptive bitrate streaming, and historical footage will always stream at the quality and bitrate at which it was originally recorded.

 Cloud proxy vs. direct streaming

-There are a few architectural differences between streaming video directly from the camera and from the cloud.
-However, no matter where the client is physically located in the world, as long as it has internet connectivity, the client will be able to stream video.
+There are architectural differences between streaming video directly from the camera and from the cloud, clients can stream video from anywhere in the world as long as they have internet connectivity.

 Direct streaming